Housing and Residential Life

 The University of Miami offers undergraduate on-campus housing in five residential colleges and University Village.

-Each residential college has resident faculty members (Masters and Associate Masters), an Area Director/Assistant Area Director, and student staff who all live in the residential college with the resident students to support and promote student well-being, safety, academic achievement, student learning, and development.
+Each residential college has residential faculty members, an Area Director/Assistant Area Director, and student staff who all live in the residential college with the resident students to support and promote student well-being, safety, academic achievement, student learning, and development.
 Numerous social, educational, cultural, and recreational programs are offered throughout the academic year.

 - The University has both single and double rooms.
 Singles are limited and assigned based on seniority living on campus and, thus, entering students are typically assigned to double occupancy rooms.

 - All non-local freshmen students are required to live in University housing for two academic semesters, as long as space is available.
 This policy does not apply to freshmen students living with parents or legal guardians in Miami-Dade or Broward Counties.